 - Easy to carry multiple operating systems on a single USB drive.

-Copying Your Disc with WinToFlash
+Copy Your Windows Installation Disc Using WinToFlash

 WinToFlash also has multiboot support.
 You can build a customized bootable USB drive filled with Linux distros, recovery disks, and other handy tools.
 The only limit is the size of your USB drive.

 Note: WinToFlash Lite will only allow two ISOs on your multiboot.
 I’ve curated a comprehensive list of multiboot USB tools that do the job much better, and without restriction.